-Anna Dumitriu is a Visiting Research Fellow in the Wellcome Trust Brighton and Sussex Centre for Global Health Research at Brighton and Sussex Medical School (BSMS) where she is collaborating with researchers and exploring issues around healthcare in low to middle income countries, including infectious diseases, ethics, genetic conditions such as Podoconiosis and women’s health.
+During her role as Visiting Research Fellow in the Wellcome Trust Brighton and Sussex Centre for Global Health Research at Brighton and Sussex Medical School (BSMS) (2014 – 2022) Anna Dumitriu collaborated with researchers and explored issues around healthcare in low to middle income countries, including infectious diseases, ethics, genetic conditions such as Podoconiosis and women’s health.
 She has led workshops around the world exploring issues such as antibiotic resistance and health stigma.

 Superbugs: The Fight For Our Lives at the Science Museum, London

 Anna Dumitriu worked with Kevin Cole & Dr John Paul (PHE/Modernising Medical Microbiology), Professor Martin Llewellyn Dr Daire Cantillon, Dr James Price, and Dr Leena Al-Hassan (Brighton and Sussex Medical School) and Dr Nicola Fawcett (University of Oxford/Modernising Medical Microbiology) to help create a method to safely display a collection of ‘superbugs’ for The Science Museum London’s major exhibition “Superbugs: The Fight for Our Lives“.
 The display included fully killed specimens of MRSA, Neisseria gonorrhoeae, Acinetobacter baumanii, Klebsiella pneumoniae, Pseudomonas aeruginosa, Staphylococcus aureus, Staphylococcus epidermidis, Enterococcus faecalis, Enterobacter cloacae, & Streptococcus pneumoniae.